rodolfoocampo/cybird/README.md

 ### A smart house for selective feeding of native species and bird monitoring.

+This project was created as a part of the [3Ai](https://3ainstitute.org/) masters program at the Australian National University, where we study the development of safe, sustainable and responsible AI-enabled cyberphysical systems.

+Our aim is to create a project that can bring humans closer to nature, enable safe bird feeding through selective, non-invasive species feeding and promote involvement in citizen science and generate data on urban birds.

 To run the project, you will need:

 - Raspberry Pi 3